ScooloV/bbpedia/docs/core_rules.md

 Be it for scoring touchdowns or for earning Most Valuable Player awards, the full list of achievements that generate SPP is as follows:

-C0MPLETI0N (C0MP)
+C0MPLETIOn (C0MP)
 Often when a player passes the ball or throws a team- mate, something can go wrong.
 When it goes right, however, it is called a Completion, and the fans love it!

-« *PASSING COMPLETIONS:* When a player makes an accurate Pass action which is caught by a team-mate
+PASSING COMPLETIONS:* When a player makes an accurate Pass action which is caught by a team-mate

 occupying the target square, they are said to have made a 'Passing Completion'.
 A Passing Completion earns the player 1 SPP.

-« *THROWING COMPLETIONS:* When a player makes a superb Throw Team-mate action, and if the thrown
+THROWING COMPLETIONS:* When a player makes a superb Throw Team-mate action, and if the thrown

 player lands safely, they are said to have made a 'Throwing Completion'.
 A Throwing Completion earns the player 1 SPP.